microsoft/botframework/README.md

 [26]:https://github.com/Microsoft/BotFramework-WebChat/tree/master/samples

 ## Azure Bot Service
-Azure Bot Service enables you to build intelligent, enterprise-grade bots with complete ownership and control of your data.
+Azure Bot Service enables you to host intelligent, enterprise-grade bots with complete ownership and control of your data.
 Developers can register and connect their bots to users on Skype, Microsoft Teams, Cortana, Web Chat, and more.

 - [Azure][27]  |  [docs][28] | [connect to channels][29]